SonaHJ/PerformanceTestAction/README.md

-# RPT Action
+# HCL OneTest Performance

 This action enables you to run HCL OneTest Performace tests.

 ## How this works

-You can use the RPT Action that enables you to select any type of test created in HCL OneTest™ that you can add to the job in the GitHub action.
+You can use the HCL OneTest Performance Action that enables you to select any type of test created in HCL OneTest™ that you can add to the job in the GitHub action.

 ## Pre requisites